- Preference of the child

 Having an experienced attorney working for you can have a huge impact on how the court views your parenting capabilities and desires.
 Brad Crider has years of experience representing families in Maricopa County and throughout Arizona.
 Brad and his team will represent you fairly and aggressively when it comes to the custody of your children.
 Relying on his knowledge of the law, Brad will work with you to develop the right plan to get the right message across to the courts.

 Don't leave the custody of your children up to chance.
 Divorce when children are involved can be complicated if you don't have the right attorney by your side.
-Contact us online today to set up a consultation.
+Contact us online today to set up a consultation with an experienced Mesa divorce lawyer.